-A SWOT Analysis is used in project planning, strategic planning and other processes where agreement is needed about the current situation of a project, department or organization.
+A SWOT Analysis is used in project planning, strategic planning and other processes where agreement is needed about the current situation of a project, team, department or organization.
 It stands for Strengths, Weaknesses, Opportunities and Threats.

 Types of participants: Member of the project, department or organization.